apburnie/apburnie/README.md

 ### About

-My websites have raised over USD 310 million during the last 3 years.
+I design, implement and maintain fast, cybersecure, scalable frontends that deliver the UI / UX of entirely new classes of product.
+These frontends are built around modular and extensible design systems.
+I am also a specialist in AI-powered innovation as well as finding and fixing AI errors and hallucinations.

-My websites are secure, responsive, low-latency websites delivered under tight timelines around your needs.
+The AI, SaaS, FinTech, cryptoasset and DeFi companies I've worked with have raised over USD 310 million during the last 3 years, and the interfaces I've built have safely handled millions in US Dollar transactions.

 Below is an accessible list of examples of my work: